Senate moves toward supporting U.S. helicopters for Iraq

-WASHINGTON (Reuters) - The U.S. Senate is looking more favorably at a request to provide attack helicopters to Iraq, but a top senator has not yet given the Obama administration a green light for military assistance that Iraq wants to help it rebuff an al Qaeda bid to seize a western province.
+WASHINGTON (Reuters) - The U.S. Senate is looking more favorably at a request to provide attack helicopters to Iraq, but a top senator has not yet given the Obama administration a green light to go ahead with military assistance that Iraq wants to help it rebuff an al Qaeda bid to seize a western province.

 Robert Menendez, a Democrat who chairs the Senate Foreign Relations Committee, has held back on supporting the lease and sale of several dozen Apache helicopters to the government of Prime Minister Nuri al-Maliki without certain assurances.

-Menendez’ concerns have centered around how Washington can ensure that security forces under Maliki, a Shi‘ite increasingly at odds with minority Sunnis in Iraq, use the helicopters prudently.
-He is also concerned about whether officials are keeping Congress sufficiently informed about efforts to ensure Iraq doesn’t permit Iran to ship weapons to Syria across Iraqi airspace.
+Menendez’ concerns have centered around whether Washington could ensure that Maliki, a Shi‘ite increasingly at odds with minority Sunnis in Iraq, would not use the helicopters to target political opponents.
+He is also concerned over whether the administration was keeping Congress sufficiently informed about efforts to ensure Iran did not send military aid to Syria across Iraqi airspace.

 “The administration is now addressing concerns first raised in July that required responses before this sale could proceed,” said Adam Sharon, a spokesman for the committee.
 “Provided these issues are sufficiently addressed, Chairman Menendez will be ready to move forward.”